How To Mix and Arrange Spotify Playlists Like a DJ for Smooth Song Transitions

 Trial and Error

 There's no perfect right or wrong way to do this.
 You can hang on a key as much as you want, or you can try and keep going around the wheel as fast as you want.
 You can jump 2-3 Camelot keys for a bigger energy shift.
 Play around with this and find things that sound great to you.
-Within Spotify, edit your playlist by dragging and dropping your songs around to re-arrange their play order, then go refresh the Spotify Playlist BPM & Key Analyzer website from before.
-The Playlist Analyzer website once refreshed will pull your playlist back in again and you should see your edits reflected on the results.
+Within Spotify, edit your playlist by dragging and dropping your songs around to re-arrange their play order.
 Rinse and repeat until your playlist is organized to your liking, by key, tempo, energy, danceability, etc.

 I find that getting anywhere from roughly 30-50 songs in a playlist is a rough average of songs that you have more pathways to take around the Camelot Wheel without having to take such large tempo/key jumps from song to song.
 The more songs you add, the more variety you'll get and the shorter connections on the Camelot Wheel will reveal themselves.